AanZee/conventions/go/README.md

 A variable name is always named after the thing it contains.

-in a loop, like in this example: for key,record := range records {
+In a loop, like in this example: for key,record := range records {
 	println("key:", key)
 	println("val:", record)